miso-lims/walkthroughs/3-0-libraries.md

 ## 7.1 Creating an Order

 1. Under _Tracking_, select _Pools_.
-1. Find the pool you just created and click on it.
+1. Check the pool you just created.
-1. On the Edit Pool page, scroll down to the _Requested Orders_ heading.
-1. Click _Add Order_:
+1. From the toolbar, click _Create Order_:
+1. Select the instrument for sequencing: `NextSeq 550`
 1. Fill in the new order box:
+  - _Sequencing Parameters_: Select `High 2×151` chemistry.
-  - _Partitions_: the number of lanes/cells that should run for this pool.
-(May also have a sequencing platform-specific label, like "lane" or "cell".)
+  - _Lane Count_: the number of lanes that should run for this pool.
 Enter `2`.
-  - _Platform_: Select the instrument for sequencing. `Illumina - NextSeq 550`.
-  - _Sequencing Parameters_: Select `High 2×151` chemistry.
 1. Click _Save_.
+1. Click on the pool you just added an order to.
-The order will now be visible in the _Orders_ section.
+1. The order will now be visible in the _Requested Orders_ section.
+1. The outstanding sequencing required will be visible under _Order Status_.

+The language will vary depending on the platform (_i.e._, PacBio containers will show _SMRTcell Count_ instead of _Lane Count_).

 ## 7.2  Checking for unfulfilled orders
 The _Orders_ page is used to decide what needs to be sequenced.

 1. From the navigation menu, choose _Orders_.
-1. Verify that the pool you just created is listed in the _Unfulfilled_ tab.
+1. Verify that the pool you just created is listed in the _Active_ tab.

 Columns on this page will disappear if there are no entries (_e.g._, the _Failed_ column will not be shown if there are no failed runs).
-When enough lanes have been sequenced, the row will disappear from the _Unfulfilled_ tab, but remain in the _All_ tab.
-Lanes currently being sequenced will be marked as in-progress and remain on the _Unfulfilled_ tab until the run transitions to _Completed_.
+When enough lanes have been sequenced, the row will disappear from the _Active_ tab, but remain in the _All_ tab.
+Lanes currently being sequenced will be marked as in-progress and remain on the _Active_ tab until the run transitions to _Completed_.

 A pool can have many orders.
 Orders for the same platform and chemistry are